 They quickly take over the house, they usually don’t do much for brain/personal development (these are some exceptions!), and more often than not, they’re forgotten and abandoned by February.

 That’s why we’ve become big fans of non-toy gifts for kids.
-That’s not to say we never buy our kids toys (we’re not complete fun-suckers!), but non-toy gifts are our favorites to give and receive.
+That’s not to say we never buy our kids toys, but non-toy gifts are our favorites to give and receive.
 They’re often more meaningful and enriching, they build lasting memories, and they stand the test of time.

 20 Non-Toy Gifts for Kids